 Making and Preserving Beauty Products

 Also, the solvent increases the speed with which the active ingredients and fats in lotions penetrate the skin.
 You’ll thus protect your dermal layers and prevent irritation and drying.
+Which makes isopropyl alcohol in your skincare products safe.
+Alcohols in cosmetic formulations have been around for centuries.
+The data safety of topically applied ethanol in small amounts is available

 The antimicrobial property of isopropyl alcohol helps prevent skin diseases such as dermatitis and rashes.
 Thus, you’ll have unblemished and smooth skin, and you’ll use the products for an extended period without contamination risk.